magicleap/developer-portal-docs/docs/guides/unity/power-manager/power-manager-example.md

 ---
 title: Power Manager Example
-sidebar_position: 1
+sidebar_position: 2
 date: 6/8/2023
 tags: [Unity, Power Manager, Overview]
 keywords: [Unity, Power Manager, Power, Controller, Battery]
 ---

 This example demonstrates how to manage power states and properties on a device using the Magic Leap platform's Power Manager API.
 It includes initialization and setup of available power states and properties, reading current power state and properties, and setting a new power state.
 The code also handles different events that could occur during these operations, such as changes in power state or properties, and potential errors.
-By using coroutines, it ensures that these operations are performed in an organized manner, with control over their execution order.
 The detailed logging provides real-time insight into the power management process.
-This script serves as a helpful foundation for developing applications that need advanced power management features.

 ## Example